Wise as Salamon/News Links

 Suzanne Salamon, MD is chief associate of clinical geriatrics at Beth Israel Deaconess Medical Center.
 Email general questions to firstname.lastname@example.org or call Maureen: 617.
 730. 2743.
 These are excerpts.
-Read the full post in this month’s newsletter.
+Read the full post in this month’s newsletter (link on front page)

 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – –

-Links from New York Times, Huff Post, New Yorker
+Links from New York Times, Huffington Post, New Yorker

 - Hoarder Dies After Floor Collapses, by Ed Mazza, Huff Po, June 16